 The timing for these displacements coincides with the implementation of Phases I and II of the CAAA, as illustrated in Figure 1.
-The demand for high sulphur utility coal will decrease dramatically in 1995 most of the 35 affected Phase 1 power plants switch to a 2.5 lbs.
-SO, /mmBtu standard.
+The demand for high sulphur utility coal will decrease dramatically in 1995 most of the affected Phase power plants switch to a 2.5 lbs.
+SO-/mmBtu standard.

-The demand for low sulphur utility coal will be affected similarly at the irr plementation of P.aase II of the (.AAA in 2000 when a 1.2 lbs.
-SO2/mmBtu standard is applied.
-A window of opportunity is expected to be available for low sulphur coals in the 1995 to 2000 time frame, although many utilities are expected to switch directly to compliance coals in 1995 and bank emussion credits for Phase II of the CAAA.
+The demand for low sulphur utility coal will be affected similarly at the implementation of Phase II of the CAAA in 2000 when a 1.2 lbs SO2/mmBtu standard is applied.
+A window of opportunity is expected to be available for low sulphur coals in the 1995 to 2000 time frame, although many utilities are expected to switch directly to compliance coals in 1995 and bank emission credits for Phase II of the CAAA.

 The primary changes in coal demand will occur in the Northern Appalachia and Illinois Basin coal fields, as those high sulphur coals are displaced by low sulphur and compliance coals from Central Appalachia and the Powder River Basin (PRB), respectively (Figure 2).
-Although growth in demand for PRB coals is projected to be consistent, the demand for Central Appalachian coals is expected to be explosive.
-Demand for high sulphur coals is likely to increase after 2000 at a rate consistent with overall growth in utility demand and primarily for new coal-fired plants.
+Although

-Figure 1: Domestic Utility Coal Demand - Figures 1.
-2. 3 and 5 are sourced from RDI's Outlook for Coal and Competing Fuels.
+Figure 1: Domestic Utility Coal Demand - Figures 1.2,3 and 5 are sourced from RDI's Outlook for Coal and Competing Fuels.
 Fall 1993.

-Figure 5: Domestic Utility Coal Demand from the Illinois Basin
+Figure 2: Domestic Utility Coal Demand by Supply Region